 In addition, by customarily entering into confidentiality and/or license agreements with our employees, customers and potential customers and suppliers, we attempt to limit access to and distribution of our technology.
 Our rights in our confidential information, trade secrets, and confidential know-how will not prevent third parties from independently developing similar information.
-Publicly available information (e.g. information in expired issued patents, published patent applications, and scientific literature) can also be used by third parties to independently developed technology will not be equivalent or superior to our proprietary technology.
+Publicly available information (e.g. information in expired issued patents, published patent applications, and scientific literature) can also be used by third parties to independently develop technology.
+We cannot provide assurance that this independently developed technology will not be equivalent or superior to our proprietary technology.